-The principal activity of the company is to provide finance for housing associations to registered providers of social housing, registered social landlords and registered housing associations, in England, Wales, Scotland and Northern Ireland (HAs) through the issue of bonds ultimately secured on the assets of the company (the secured bonds).
+The company was incorporated on 18 November 2004.
+The principal activity of the company is to provide finance to The Housing Finance Corporation Limited (THFC) (the borrower) for on-lending to registered providers of social housing, registered social landlords and registered housing associations, in England, Wales, Scotland and Northern Ireland (HAs) (the Bond Issuance Authorised Borrowers, as defined in the loan agreement between the company and THFC) through the issue of bonds ultimately secured on the assets of the company (the secured bonds).